Total land protected: 554,600 hectares

 Location: Western Qld 470 km south of Mt Isa

 Once part of the extensive rainforests of south-east Queensland it's now a rare remnant of forest cover.
-Small reserve bequested to us by local beekeeper and flower grower, Dr Alex Griffiths.
-Plays an important role as a conservation buffer for the adjacent Nicoll Scrub National Park.
+A small reserve bequested to us by local beekeeper and flower grower, Dr Alex Griffiths, it plays an important role as a conservation buffer for the adjacent Nicoll Scrub National Park.

 Area: 4 hectares

 Location: 100km south of Brisbane

 Home to what scientists have called the most significant natural springs for global biodiversity in the entire Great Artesian Basin.
 Fed by water travelling underground for hundreds of kilometres, these isolated springs have given rise to the evolution of more than two dozen species found nowhere else.

 Area: 8,100 hectares